Integrity Initiatives in the Südhof Lab

 #1 (July 2024)

-Accusation: None – simply cites an unreviewed preprint that alleges that our study is ‘unlikely to replicate in future’ because the authors did not agree with some of the statistical analyses in our paper.
+Accusation: None – simply cites an unreviewed preprint that alleges that our study is ‘unlikely to replicate in future’ because the authors of that preprint did not agree with some of the statistical analyses in our paper.

-Resolution: It is impossible to respond to a reference to an unpublished paper, except to say that this post obviously ‘questions’ yet another paper in the success list of PubPeer to have identified ‘questionable’ papers.
+Resolution: It is impossible to respond to a reference to an unpublished paper, except to say that this post obviously ‘questions’ yet another of our papers to add to the success list of PubPeer claiming to have identified ‘questionable’ papers from our lab.
 However, we applaud the BioRxiv paper authors for initiating an open scientific discussion in which we will engage instead of the anonymous PubPeer allegations that are impossible to discuss fairly.

 Classification: Uninterpretable accusation